LB45000/LB45000/README.md

  I am learning about CSS, HTML, Javascript, Git, and Version Control.

 ## My Aspirations
+I aspire to work in the tech space and become a software engineer or a web dev
 ### Web Development
 In the world of web development, I'm eager to explore the endless possibilities of building responsive and user-friendly websites.
 I would like to craft beautiful and functional user interfaces.